pilarcacheiro/WHRICompBio.github.io/index.md

 layout: home
 ---

-Paper for discussion: TBA
+# Discussion
+- new release of metaOmics software and applications (see https://github.com/metaOmics/metaOmics)

-Quick demonstration on how to edit meeting web pages.
+- Quick demonstration on how to edit meeting web pages.